carlerik-gauthier/soccer_season_prediction/README.md

 moved to Python files and finally to a Streamlit app

 # The app
-In order to illustrate the work done in this project, I made a Streamlit app.
-I designed it as multipage app so that EDA and ML parts are independents but easy to use.
+In order to illustrate the work done in this project and allow an user-friendly interface for someone else to explore, I made a Streamlit app.
+I designed it as a multipage app so that EDA and ML parts are independents but easy to use.

 To start the app, one will have to run the following command : streamlit run soccer_front_app.py